How to untangle headphone wires – 10 easy ways

 This is another way to keep your wires from getting tangled.
 The eight-cable coiling method will wrap your cords around each other in an “8” pattern.
 This pattern will help them stay together and won’t let them twist upon themselves.

 You can find diagrams of this online, or you can watch video tutorials on YouTube.
-There are other coiling methods, but this one is the most popular and easiest to do.
+Other coiling methods exist, but this one is the most popular and manageable.

 Use a headphone stand or clamp.